FDRMFL: Multimodal Federated Feature Extraction Model Based on Information Maximization and Contrastive Learning: Data analysis

-Dataset 1 concerns three response variables (protein, fat, moisture) measured on meat samples from three clients, where the near-infrared spectra are strongly corrupted by surface-texture noise and the client distributions differ markedly (for example, client 1 contains mostly lean samples, whereas client 3 contains mostly fatty samples).
-As shown in Table \ref{e2} and Figure \ref{f2}, FDRMFL attains the lowest MSE for every target–client combination, and the performance margins over the baselines are even larger than in the simulation study.
+As shown in Table~\ref{e2} and Figure~\ref{f2}, FDRMFL attains the lowest MSE for every target--client combination on the Tecator dataset, with margins larger than in the simulation study.

-For protein prediction, linear reductions such as PCA and TSVD, which emphasize global variance, fail to prioritize protein-relevant absorption bands (e.g., the amide region around 1000–1050 nm).
-By leveraging mutual-information regularization, FDRMFL drives the encoder toward task-relevant features and reduces the MSE to 0.3579/0.3313/0.1989 on clients 1/2/3, corresponding to an average gain of 36.5\% over the best baseline.
-At the same time, the cross-client spread of FDRMFL (0.159) is substantially smaller than that of PCA (0.2695), indicating improved robustness to client heterogeneity.
+For \emph{protein}, linear reductions fail to prioritize protein-relevant absorption bands (e.g., the amide region around 1000--1050\,nm).
+Mutual-information regularization drives FDRMFL toward task-relevant features, yielding an average $32.8\%$ MSE reduction over the per-client best baseline and a substantially smaller cross-client range ($0.159$ versus $0.369$ for PCA).

-For fat prediction, where the C–H vibration near 930 nm overlaps with moisture-related peaks, the cross-modal alignment term helps disentangle these signals.
-FDRMFL achieves MSEs of 0.1057/0.1444/0.1328 on clients 1/2/3, a 35.1\%–66.8\% relative improvement over the strongest baseline on each client, together with noticeably reduced inter-client gaps.
-For moisture prediction, whose spectral response is highly nonlinear (e.g., reflectance saturation at high moisture levels), FDRMFL maintains MSE values within the narrow range 0.2871–0.3189 across all clients, which is 20.3\% lower than the best baseline (0.3601) and still achieves the lowest error on client 3, where the underlying distribution is widest.
+For \emph{fat}, where the C--H vibration near 930\,nm overlaps with moisture-related peaks, the cross-modal alignment term helps disentangle these signals, producing $48.1\%$--$51.7\%$ relative improvements over the strongest baseline on each client with reduced inter-client variance.

-Overall, these results show that, on noisy and highly heterogeneous meat spectra, FDRMFL not only improves accuracy for all three targets but also yields more stable performance across clients, suggesting that the proposed constraints effectively mitigate the combined effects of surface-texture noise and non-IID client distributions.

-Dataset 2 uses corn samples with four response variables (starch, protein, oil, moisture) measured over a longer wavelength range (1100–2498 nm).
-Spectral–chemical relations are more complex than in Dataset 1: overlaps around 1700 nm (starch C–O vs. oil C–H) complicate band attribution, and varietal differences introduce pronounced non-IID effects across clients.
-As shown in Table \ref{e1} and Figure \ref{f9}, FDRMFL is overall more accurate and more stable than the baselines across all four targets.
+For \emph{moisture}, whose spectral response is highly nonlinear, FDRMFL maintains MSE within the narrow range $0.287$--$0.319$ across all clients---$23.1\%$ below the best overall baseline (TSVD, mean $0.391$).

+Across all three targets, FDRMFL yields both higher accuracy and lower cross-client variance, indicating that the multi-constraint design effectively mitigates surface-texture noise and non-IID heterogeneity.

+The Corn dataset (Table~\ref{e1}, Figure~\ref{f9}) presents a harder challenge: spectral--chemical relations are more complex (overlaps around 1700\,nm between starch C--O and oil C--H), the wavelength range is longer (1100--2498\,nm), and varietal differences amplify non-IID effects.